-The Company applies the simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade and other receivables.
-The detailed impairment policy of the Company is disclosed in Note 23.
+The Company applies the simplified approach to measuring ECL which uses a lifetime expected loss allowance for all trade and other receivables.
+The detailed impairment policy of the Company is disclosed in Note 20.

 (b) Debt securities carried at amortized cost